Why does being outside make you happy?

 When people spend time in nature, they develop a sense of community.

+Spending time in nature can boost empathy and kindness, improving your relationships with loved ones and increasing your overall happiness.
 Since kindness is contagious, just being in nature has the potential to make the world a better place.

 Why Does Being Outside Make You Happy?

 So, why does being outside make you happy?